PedroPini/ScaleNext/README.md

 The boilerplate is fully optimized for deployment on platforms like Vercel.
 To deploy, simply push your code to GitHub and connect it to your Vercel account.

+### Issues or FeedBack

+If you encounter any issues or have feedback, feel free to open an issue or submit a pull request.